“You choose a thankless job, you can’t be upset when nobody thanks you. Don’t start chasing applause and acclaim. That way lies madness.”

 A proper look at reality completely destroys any delusions of grandeur.
 The truth is that a completely holy, completely powerful, completely loving, completely just God created me for fellowship with himself and for service.
 Instead of submitting to his good lordship, I sought my own glory and rebelled.
 By my sin, and mine alone, I earned the wrath of God.
 I deserved nothing less than to perish for my crime.
 Yet this God showed mercy by staying his hand for a season (Romans 3:25).
-This God showed love by stepping down to earth to die in my place (Romans 3:21-25; Romans 5:8).
+This God showed love by sending Christ to die in my place (Romans 3:21-25; Romans 5:8).
 This God showed grace by counting my faith in Christ as righteousness (Romans 5:9-10).
 And as if that wasn’t enough, this God has called me his son, appointing me as an ambassador for his name among the nations (Romans 8:15-17; 2 Corinthians 5:20).
 Nothing can now separate me from God’s love, and neither can anyone condemn me (Romans 8:31-39; Romans 8:1-2).
 It is only by grace that I am saved, meaning that I did nothing to earn my place in God’s kingdom; God, according to his own good pleasure, saved me to life and good works (Ephesians 2:8-10).

 The crazy part is that I, after being called by God and empowered for service only by his grace in spite of my sins, think that I deserve honor for doing the very works I ought naturally to be doing.
 I’m like a student who turns in his homework on time and says to the professor, “Here is my homework.
 Now where is my praise?”
 That’s crazy.
 And just like the student shouldn’t expect praise for simply doing what is required, neither should I expect praise for accomplishing the ministry God has called me to do.
 Service is my calling.
 All glory is his.